-I ran to the Dollar General store and bought a couple rolls of the rubber drawer lining, 18" wide was the widest.
-I stretched the material across the board, stapled on the back side, then stapled down the seam on the front.
-I hammered the staples down so they'd be completely flush with the board.
+I ran to the Dollar General store and bought a couple rolls of the rubber drawer lining, 18" wide was the widest I could find.
+I stretched the material across the board, stapled on the back side, then down the seam on the front, hammering the staples down so they'd be completely flush with the board.

 I worked with the puppy on the mat two or three times a day.
 Within 2 days, the improvement was dramatic.
 Within 4 days, his body was correcting itself ... his twisted foot rarely twisted on him and the knee didn't stick out nearly as much.

-Within a week, this puppy is walking, running, and hopping around almost normal!
-Even on the whelping box bedding, even on the slippery tile floor.
-It's been an amazing experience to watch.
-I did continue doing physical therapy with his legs for about the first 3-4 days, then realized that he didn't need that anymore.
+It's been an amazing experience.
+I continued doing physical therapy with his legs for about the first 3-4 days, then realized that he didn't need that anymore.

-Advantages of this idea are: (1) it provides outstanding, stable traction, (2) it can be cleaned/sterilized and saved and re-used for a future puppy, and (3) it is inexpensive and easy to make.
+Advantages are: (1) the drawer-lining rubber matt provides outstanding, stable traction, (2) it can be cleaned/sterilized and saved and re-used, and (3) it is inexpensive and easy to make.
 As long as you paint both sides and edges of the board, you can spray it with disinfectant, hose it off and dry it in the sun.
 It even could be put inside the whelping box if you don't think you can spend enough time with the puppy on the mat outside the box.